Conserved quantities for black hole solutions in pure Lovelock gravity

-Properties of the pure Lovelock gravity and perspectives of its applications are studied in the series of works by Dadhich with coauthors.
-In \cite{Dadhich_2010}, a homogeneous polynomial in curvatures, that is the fourth rank tensor, have been found for each arbitrary Lovelock order.
-The famous properties of the polynomials are as follow: 1) they satisfy the Bianchi derivative identity; 2) their first contraction gives analogues of the Einstein tensor that is identically conserved; 3) their second contraction gives the related order of the Lovelock Lagrangian; 4) variation of the last just gives the aforementioned analogue of the Einstein tensor.
-Formalism developed in \cite{Dadhich_2010} is used to construct and study solutions of the pure Lovelock gravity in critical odd and even dimensions \cite{Dadhich+_2012a,Dadhich+_2013a,Dadhich+_2013b} which describes a field of a global monopole, collapse, boundary orbits.
-In \cite{Dadhich_2011,Dadhich+_2012,Dadhich+_2013}, spherically symmetric static black hole solutions in the framework of the pure Lovelock gravity and thermodynamics of these black holes are studied.
-The results are compared with those in the framework of the dimensionally continued gravity.
-The advantage of solutions in the pure Lovelock gravity is that they have the same asymptotics as the solutions in the Einstein gravity in the related dimensions.
-Arguments in multidimensional frame, which describe advantages of the pure Lovelock gravity in odd and even critical dimensions, are given in \cite{Dadhich_2016}.
+Properties of the pure Lovelock gravity are studied in the series of works by Dadhich and coauthors.
+In \cite{Dadhich_2010}, a special structure of the Lagrangian, field equations and conserved expressions are considered and related formalism of their applications is developed.
+In \cite{Dadhich+_2012a,Dadhich+_2013a,Dadhich+_2013b,Dadhich_2016} the formalism of \cite{Dadhich_2010} is used to construct and examine solutions of the pure Lovelock gravity in critical odd and even dimensions, which describe the field of a global monopole, collapse and boundary orbits.
+In \cite{Dadhich_2011,Dadhich+_2012,Dadhich+_2013} spherically symmetric static black holes and their thermodynamics are studied.
+The interest in the pure Lovelock gravity continues to be very high, see, for example, \cite{F_2020,Dadhich+_2020,Dadhich+_2020a,Kastikainen_2020}.